mzen17/Character-Neural-Engine/README.md

 LLama Server Usage: `./scripts/serve.sh $LLAMA_SERVER`

-# Docs and Help
-For documentation on how to use this API, refer to the Wiki.

 ## Basic API

 To integrate with the server with an app, first send a GET to https://{url-of-backend}/genkey/